NationalSecurityAgency/qgis-densityanalysis-plugin/readme.md

 ## <img src="help/densityexplorer.png" alt="Density explorer tool" width="25" height="24"> Heatmap density analysis tool

 With this tool you can quickly look at the top scoring values.
-Select the original point layer and the density heatmap polygon layer generated by the above algorithm.
+Select the original point layer and the density heatmap polygon layer generated by the above algorithms.
 ID and Count will probably automatically select the right attribute, but ID should be set to a unique identifier, and count should be set to the histogram count attribute which is **NUMPOINTS**.

 <div style="text-align:center"><img src="help/densityanalysis.png" alt="Heatmap density analysis"></div>